Sven-Skyth-Henriksen/Movement_Estimator_Project/README.md

 Room for improvement:
 - Userinterface
-- Being able to comment on posts
+- Creating an account
 - ...

 To do:
-- A page for Events
+- Add more exercises
-- An admin-page
+- Add a music player
 - ...